 3. Wrong Laptop Battery

-Another potential reason for the overheating of the charger may be the use of an incorrect battery for the laptop.
+Another potential reason for the overheating of the charger may be using an incorrect battery for the laptop.
 Even if a battery perfectly fits into the laptop’s allocated battery compartment, it doesn’t make it the ideal one.

 Laptop batteries with the same form and design have differing power and current levels, similar to battery adapters.
-If you have a battery that can bear 19.5V, but your laptop battery adapter only accepts 17.5, the charger can overheat.
+For example, if you have a battery that can bear 19.5V, but your laptop battery adapter only accepts 17.5, the charger can overheat.

 Several websites might help you figure out just what kind of battery your laptop demands.
 They will also assist you in locating the right battery from a reliable source.
 Or you can always contact the laptop’s manufacturer with your laptop’s serial number.